gulfiliz/gulfiliz.github.io/_posts/2025-08-27-spontaneous-symmetry-breaking-deep.md

 The universe chose.

-Not deliberately —
+Not deliberately,
-not by the action of any agent — but because the symmetric state was unstable, and the system fell into one of the degenerate minima.
+not by the action of any agent, but because the symmetric state was unstable, and the system fell into one of the degenerate minima.

 Which minimum?
 Random.
-Determined by quantum fluctuations — the tiniest possible perturbations — amplified by the instability of the symmetric state.
+Determined by quantum fluctuations, the tiniest possible perturbations, amplified by the instability of the symmetric state.